§ 10001 Declaration of policy.

-(d) "FOIA coordinator" shall mean the person designated by the Cabinet Secretary, school district superintendent, or local government head to receive and process FOIA requests.
+(d) "FOIA coordinator" shall mean the person designated by the Cabinet Secretary, school district superintendent, local government head, Chair, or equivalent executive officer of the public body to receive and process FOIA requests.

 (e) "FOIA request" or "request" means a request to inspect or copy public records pursuant to § 10003 of this title.